Naama Lazimi

-Naama Lazimi (נעמה לזימי; born 11 January 1986) is a politician and Member of the Knesset for the Democrats and previously for the Labor Party.
+Naama Lazimi (נעמה לזימי; born 11 January 1986) is an Israeli politician and Member of the Knesset for the Democrats and previously for the Labor Party.
 Previously, she was a member of the Haifa City Council and vice chairman of the Student Association at the University of Haifa.

 Biography

 Naama Lazimi was born and raised in Migdal HaEmek to Moroccan Jewish parents.
 Her father, Avi, was a school principal and deputy mayor of Migdal HaEmek.
 She studied at the local school 'Rogozin', served in the IDF as an officer in the Ministry of Defense and later as a reserve officer in the Home Front Command.
 She studied political science and Jewish history at the University of Haifa.
 As a student she was vice-chair of the University Student Association.

 Political career

 Lazimi worked as a parliamentary adviser to Knesset member Shelly Yachimovich.
 She founded the Center for Political Training and Resolution of the "Vision" conflict within the Peace Now organization, and chaired the finance committee of the Koah LaOvdim organization.
 In 2012 she was elected to the Labor Party conference.
 In 2016, as chairman of the Young Shift of the Labor Party in Haifa, she ran for the presidency of the National Young Shift but lost by a narrow margin.

 In the 2010s, she moved to the Hadar HaCarmel neighborhood of Haifa.
 In the run-up to the local elections in Israel held in November 2018, an agreement was signed between Einat Kalisch-Rotem and the head of the Labor Party, Avi Gabbay, according to which Lazimi was placed third on Kalisch-Rotem's list.
 In the election, the list won four seats and the mayoralty, and Lazimi was elected a member of the city council.
 As part of this role, she chaired the Haifa Gender Equality Committee and the board of directors of the Haifa Museums Company, and was a member of the Audit, Welfare and Construction Committees, and the Shikmona Board of Public Housing.
 She conducted a collaboration between the Technion and the ORT Braude College of Engineering on behalf of ISEF - Israel Scholarship Education Foundation.
 In addition, she worked as a consultant for the northern field at the Jewish National Fund.

 In February 2021, ahead of the twenty-fourth Knesset elections, Lazimi was elected in the primaries to the 9th place on the Labor Party list, which received seven seats.

+In The Democrats primary elections held on July 20, 2026, ahead of the 2026 Israeli legislative election, Lazimi came in at number two on the slate.